ideck802/church_website/README.md

-# Website for the Southbrook Bapsist Church
+# Website for the Southbrook Baptist Church
 [a link](https://ideck802.github.io/church_website/)